ss45719/voting-app-worker/setup.md

 ```

-Connect to container again and compile and package the code
+Connect to container to compile and package the code

 ```
 docker exec -it interim sh

-mvn dependency:resolve
-mvn verify
 mvn package

 ```